 Wait a couple of minutes while the results appear.
 If all of your certificates are perfect, you should get an A+:

-Today, there's no reason to use a self-signed certificate.
-You can get free certificates from providers like Let's Encrypt that are recognized by popular browsers.
-We offer free SSL certificates for Kinsta customers thanks to our Cloudflare integration!
-SSL starts working automatically without any additional configuration thanks to Cloudflare.
+Today, there's no reason to use a self-signed certificate for public-facing websites.
+You can get free certificates from providers like Let's Encrypt that are recognized by all popular browsers.
+We offer free SSL certificates for customers through automated integrations!
+SSL starts working automatically without any additional configuration thanks to modern cloud platforms.

 After trying none of these fixes, it's time to start troubleshooting directly on your computer.
 When you try to reload the page, the error NET::ERR_CERT_AUTHORITY_INVALID usually disappears on its own.
 It only takes a moment, so it doesn't hurt to do that.
 If the error persists over multiple reloads, try accessing the website in 'incognito mode' if your browser supports it:

 If the website loads fine in incognito mode, it is likely because your browser is trying to load an outdated cached version of the page.
-That gives you enough information to resolve the issue directly (see the next section
+That gives you enough information to resolve the issue directly by clearing your data.

-The alternative solution for net::err_cert_authority_invalid is to force refresh your website, so you don't have to delete the entire cache.
-Force refreshing sometimes doesn't work, however, so clearing the cache is our recommendation.
+The alternative solution for net::err_cert_authority_invalid is to force refresh your website (Ctrl + F5 on Windows), so you don't have to delete the entire cache.
+Force refreshing sometimes doesn't work, however, so clearing the cache is our top recommendation.

 This error occurs when your computer's clock is set incorrectly.
-To clarify, this error occurs when your browser cannot verify a website's certificate because your device's clock is incorrect.
-When this happens, you can adjust your computer's clock in seconds If your computer's clock is off from the current time, you can adjust it in seconds Depending on your Operating System (OS), you can do this in two ways.
+To clarify, this error occurs when your browser cannot verify a website's certificate because your device's clock is outside the certificate's "valid from" or "valid to" dates.
+When this happens, you can adjust your computer's clock in seconds.

 Windows